aroflcoppter/dankium/README.md

 * Memory Tagging Extension (SYNC mode for highest protection against memory errors on modren arm64)
 * Shadow Stacks (On arm64)
 * Compiler Mitigations
-* Adblocking
+* Content filtering of ads, malware, phisihing, and trackers
 * Just-in-time compiled JavaScript and Web Assembly disabled to reduce attack surface
 * AdGuard encrypted DNS for extra privacy and security
 * Strong Android 13 Sandbox with minsdk bump
 * External password manager first
-* GPL 3.0 license to protect your rights
+* AGPL 3.0 license to protect your rights
 * No p2p webRTC to protect IP
 * Disabled background sync to reduce attack surface
 * much more